On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Approximate SINR Distribution Analysis and Its Applications

-In general, the integral of a combination of confluent hypergeometric functions is mathematically intractable, limiting the applicability of ${f_{{N_r} \!\times\!
+In general, the integral of a combination of confluent hypergeometric functions is mathematically intractable, which limits the applicability of the analytic PDFs given in \textit{Corollary 1.1} and \textit{Corollary 1.2}, that is, ${f_{{N_r} \!\times\!
 2}}(\tau_j)$ and ${f_{{N_r} \!\times\!
-3}}(\tau_j)$ in practical MIMO performance metrics, such as outage probability and SER.
+3}}(\tau_j)$, in practical MIMO performance metrics, such as outage probability and SER.
 Besides, the approach used to obtain ${f_{{N_r} \!\times\!
 2}}(\tau_j)$ and ${f_{{N_r} \!\times\!
 3}}(\tau_j)$, unfortunately, does not fit the more general occasion, i.e., $N_t>3$.
-In this regard, we next exploit the moment generating function (MGF) of a gamma RV to derive an approximate PDF of the SINR $\tau_j$ for WLMMSE MIMO systems of arbitrary size.
+In this regard, we next exploit the moment generating function (MGF) of a gamma RV to derive an approximate PDF of the SINR $\tau_j$ for an arbitrary size WLMMSE MIMO system, summarized by the following theorem.

+\textit{Theorem 2:} Given the WLMMSE receiver in \eqref{Eq:WL_EST_EXPR3a}, an approximate analytic PDF of the SINR $\tau_j$, denoted by $f_a(\tau_j)$, under the condition that either the number of receive antennas $N_r$ is sufficiently larger than ${(N_t-1)}/{2}$ or the SNR $\rho$ is sufficiently high, can be expressed in a concise and closed form as